-We get it — an overbearing mother-in-law can make family visits feel like you would rather have your eyelashes plucked out of your head with chopsticks, but here are a few tips to help you navigate this tricky relationship and survive family get togethers, and — most importantly — retain your sanity.
+We get it — an overbearing mother-in-law can make family visits feel like you would rather have your eyelashes plucked out of your head with chopsticks, but here are a few tips to help you navigate this tricky relationship, survive family get togethers, and — most importantly — retain your sanity.

 Let her know you realize your partner is her child and the transition isn’t easy for her.
 Follow it up by being clear with examples of things you won’t compromise on.
 Maybe you’d like her to call before she comes over.
 Perhaps you don’t want her telling you how to raise your kids, or asking you why you don’t pack a lunch for your partner each day.